-This course provides an opportunity for students who have demonstrated the ability to do independent work to pursue in-depth a mechanical engineering topic of particular interest.
+This course provides an opportunity for students who have demonstrated the ability to do independent work to pursue

 Music

 MUS 500 - Graduate Research, Resource, and Writing

 Intensive study and analysis of research methods and sources related to music studies, lexicons, dictionaries, monuments, journals, catalogs of composers, music literature and instruction, and evaluation methods of sources in all areas of music.
 Development of scholarly writing skills.